 - Any other comparable evidence of eligibility

 Note: Three of the foregoing criteria should be met in order to qualify for EB-2 based on exceptional ability.
-If you are not sure you qualify, please contact the Law Offices of Kameli & Associates and we will be more than happy to assist you.
+If you are not sure you qualify, please contact the Kameli Law and we will be more than happy to assist you.

 Once the foreign applicant establishes that qualifies for the EB-2 category, USCIS will review the foreign applicant’s eligibility to forgo the job offer and labor certification requirements due to the fact that granting the waiver would be in the national interest of the United States.
 USCIS may approve the national interest waiver as a matter of discretion if the following elements are satisfied: